-Updated March 31, 2026
+Updated July 5, 2026

 CPK Insurance Editorial Team

-Reviewed by Licensed Insurance Agents
+Reviewed by Licensed Insurance Agent

 Commercial Umbrella Insurance in Detroit

-Commercial Umbrella Insurance Risk Factors in Detroit
+About Commercial Umbrella Insurance in Detroit, MI

 Commercial umbrella insurance is designed to respond after your underlying policies are exhausted, so in Michigan it functions as excess liability protection above scheduled general liability, commercial auto, and employers liability limits.
 That structure is especially relevant for businesses that operate on busy road networks, serve customers in high-traffic retail settings, or manage crews across multiple locations from Detroit to Lansing and out toward Grand Rapids, Flint, and the Upper Peninsula.
 The policy can also provide broader coverage for some claims that your primary policies do not address, but the exact scope depends on the wording of the umbrella liability policy in Michigan and the endorsements attached to it.

 Michigan businesses should pay close attention to underlying policies, because the umbrella only works as intended when those base limits are in place and kept current.
-The state’s commercial auto minimums are $50,000/$100,000/$10,000, but many businesses carry higher limits to better align with their risk profile and umbrella attachment point.
+The state’s commercial auto minimums apply, but many businesses carry higher limits to better align with their risk profile and umbrella attachment point.
 Coverage can include defense costs coverage in some situations, yet the policy language controls whether defense expenses erode limits or sit outside them.
 Worldwide liability coverage may also appear in some forms, but it varies by carrier and endorsement.

-Because Michigan is regulated by the Michigan Department of Insurance and Financial Services, buyers should review forms and limits carefully with an agent.
+Because Michigan is regulated by the Michigan Department of Insurance and Financial Services, buyers should review forms and limits carefully with a licensed insurance professional.
 In a state with high severe storm and winter storm risk, plus a large manufacturing base, the main value of this coverage is not a promise of protection for every loss, but an added layer for catastrophic claims that outgrow the primary policy stack.

 Coverage Included